 To add a secondary node, or sub-topic as XMind calls it, click on the central topic and tap the Tab key.
 You'll see the sub-topic appear with a line joining it to the central topic.
 The style of the line will be dictated by the style you set in Step 3, but you can change it by clicking on the paintbrush and selecting a different option in the Line section.
 To add more sub-topics, keep tabbing with the central node selected.
 To add topics branching off the sub-topics, click on a sub-topic and hit Tab.

 Remember we said earlier that the visual elements of a mind map are important?
 Here's where you add them.
 XMind has a large collection of clip art and icons you can add to your mind map.
-To see the, click on the picture icon in the right hand side bar and click either Clip Art or Icon Finder.
+To see the, click on the picture icon in the right-hand sidebar and click either Clip Art or Icon Finder.

-Clip Art is spit into different sections, such As Business, Education, and Festival.
+Clip Art is split into different sections, such As Business, Education, and Festival.
 So you can scroll directly to the section you want or browse through everything.
 The Icon Finder displays just a search bar initially, so type in a term that best describes the icon you want.

 If you can't find anything in the Clip Art or Icon Finder that suits, don't worry.
 You can add any image you like, provided it's stored on your Mac.
 Click on the topic you want to add an image to and then click on the Insert menu.
 Click 'Image from File' and navigate to the image you want to add.
 Then click Open to add the image.
 Once you've added it, you can scale it by grabbing a handle on one corner and dragging it inwards or outwards.